The Sunbeam Motor Cycle Club caters for all makes of motorcycles and three wheelers, not as is often supposed, a one make club dedicated to Sunbeams.

 Nigel Winter has sent through an interesting account by his father of motorcycling in the 1950's and the following link to his story contains many period photographs that will interest our club members and website readers.

 Motorcycling in the 1950's

->

-> We are members of the Morris Lubricants' affiliation scheme.
-If you buy your lubricants online via the link provided, you will receive a 20% discount and the club will receive a payment of 10% of your purchase order value.
-This will be a welcome addition to our club funds.
+We are members of the Morris Lubricants' affiliation scheme.
+If you buy your lubricants online via the link provided and enter the promotional code SUN888 in the appropriate place, you will receive a 10% discount.

->

-> Refer to our links page.
+Refer to our links page.